portto/cadence/docs/language.md

    Returns a copy of a structure stored in account storage, without removing it from storage.

-   If no structure is stored under the given path, the function returns `nil`.
+   If no strucure is stored under the given path, the function returns `nil`.
    If there is a structure stored, it is copied.
    The structure stays stored in storage after the function returns.